Consider reading this closely related article first:

 but RAID6 isn’t available on this enclosure.

-For my needs, none of the drawbacks were a deal breaker, and to learn more yourself before considering buy, I’d suggest a thorough look at the basic Mediasonic HFR2-SU3S2 instruction manual can be found here.
+For my needs, none of the drawbacks were a deal breaker, and to learn more yourself before considering buy, I’d suggest a thorough look at the basic Mediasonic HFR2-SU3S2 instruction manual can be found here, or the full pdf manual.

 For under $200, you do get a sturdy, aluminum enclosure, and you don’t have to worry about port multiplier capable eSATA compatibility (the array is seen only as one drive, there is no JBOD mode that allows each drive to be seen separately).
 Or just use USB 3.0.